G-Dragon: Early life and education

 G-Dragon was born on August 18, 1988, in Seoul, South Korea.
-He enrolled at Kyung Hee University in 2008 to study post-modern music.
-He later dropped out due to his busy schedule, and instead majored in Leisure Sports Studies at Gukje Cyber University, obtaining a Bachelor's degree in 2013.
-G-Dragon graduated in 2016 with a Master's degree in content and retail distribution at Sejong University.
+He enrolled at Kyung Hee University in 2008 to study post-modern music; he later dropped out due to his busy schedule, and instead majored in Sports Technology Management at Gukje Cyber University, obtaining a Bachelor's degree in 2013.
+G-Dragon graduated in 2016 double majoring Master's degree in Supply Chain Management and Fashion Merchandising at Sejong University.
 Plans for a doctoral degree were delayed to accommodate his military enlistment.

 Career

 1994–2008: Career beginnings

 G-Dragon began his career at age six as part of the group Little Roo'ra.
 Following the release of the group's Christmas album, the group's contract was terminated by their record company, which shocked G-Dragon.
-Although he vowed to his mother that he "wouldn't [try to become a singer] again," he was scouted by SM Entertainment on a ski trip with his family.
+Although he vowed to his mother that, he "wouldn't [try to become a singer] again", he was scouted by SM Entertainment on a ski trip with his family.
 He was a trainee under the record label SM Entertainment for five years (from 8–13 years old), specializing in dance before he left.

 During third grade, a friend introduced G-Dragon to the American rap group Wu-Tang Clan.
 Having been influenced by their music, he developed interest in rapping and began taking classes.
-After attending a summer school hosted by the South Korean hiphop group People Crew which he joined after begging his mom, he was introduced to Lee Hee sung, who was member of another South Korean hip hop group X-teen, who tried to make G-dragon into Korea's Bow Wow.
+After attending a summer school hosted by the South Korean hiphop group People Crew which he joined after begging his mom, he was introduced to Lee Hee-sung, who was member of another South Korean hip hop group X-teen, who tried to make G-Dragon into Korea's Bow Wow.
 Under People Crew's tutelage, he participated in the release of the Korean hip-hop album Korean hiphop Flex in 2001, becoming the youngest Korean rapper at 13 years old.
 Although he wrote his own lyrics, he admitted that his English was weak and the story behind the lyrics was just another typical "I'm young, but I'm the best" story.
 Additionally, he and future fellow BigBang member Choi Seung-hyun were "neighborhood friend[s] from middle school" and would often dance and rap together before G-Dragon moved away.
 Catching the interest of Sean of the hip-hop duo Jinusean from YG Entertainment, he recommended G-Dragon to Sean's record label's CEO Yang Hyun Suk.
 After signing a contract with the record label, G-Dragon spent the first year cleaning the studio for the other artists in the record label and fetching water bottles during dance practice.